Robust Narrowest Significance Pursuit: Inference for multiple change-points in the median: Data examples

-We re-analyse the time series of US ex-post real interest rate (the three-month treasury bill rate deflated by the CPI inflation rate) considered in \cite{gp96}, \cite{bp03} and \cite{f21}.
+We first re-analyse the time series of US ex-post real interest rate (the three-month treasury bill rate deflated by the CPI inflation rate) considered in \cite{gp96}, \cite{bp03} and \cite{f21}.
 The dataset is available at \url{http://qed.econ.queensu.ca/jae/datasets/bai001/}.
-The time series, shown in Figure \ref{fig:real_dat}, is quarterly and the range is 1961:1--1986:3, so $t = 1, \ldots, T=103$.
+The time series, shown in the left plot of Figure \ref{fig:real_dat}, is quarterly and the range is 1961:1--1986:3, so $t = 1, \ldots, T=103$.

 RNSP appears to be an appropriate tool here, as the data displays heterogeneity and possibly some heavy-tailed movements towards the latter part.
 We run the RNSP algorithm with the default setting of $M = 1000$, with $\alpha = 0.1$ and with overlaps as defined in (\ref{eq:overlap}).
 The procedure returns two intervals of significance: $[23, 75]$ and $[65, 91]$.
-These are shown in Figure \ref{fig:real_dat}, together with their mid-points, which can serve as estimates of the change-point locations.
-As with any RNSP execution with non-zero overlaps, one question that may be asked is whether the two intervals may be indicating the same change-point, but this, visually, is extremely unlikely here (the reason for using non-zero overlaps is simply to provide larger samples for the RNSP following the detection of the first interval; using zero overlaps means the samples are too short and RNSP with zero overlaps does not pick up the second change-point).
+These are shown in the left plot of Figure \ref{fig:real_dat}, together with their midpoints as well as the maximisers of absolute CUSUMs of signs of the data around the median in each interval of significance.
+As with any RNSP execution with non-zero overlaps, one question that may be asked is whether the two intervals may be indicating the same change-point, but this, visually, is unlikely here (the reason for using non-zero overlaps is simply to provide larger samples for RNSP following the detection of the first interval; using zero overlaps means the samples are too short and RNSP with zero overlaps does not pick up the second change-point).
 Therefore, the solution points to a model with at least two change-points.
-This is consistent (or at least not inconsistent) with both \cite{gp96} (who also settle on a model with two change-points) and \cite{bp03} (who prefer a three-change-point model, not excluded by RNSP here).
+This is consistent, or at least not inconsistent, with both \cite{gp96}, who also settle on a model with two change-points, and \cite{bp03}, who prefer a three-change-point model, not excluded by RNSP here.

 The difference between those two earlier analyses and ours is that those two (a) were based on asymptotic arguments (and therefore valid asymptotically, for unspecified large samples) and (b) were conditional in the sense that the confidence regions for change-point locations in those two works were conditional on the detection event.
 By contrast, our analysis via RNSP has a finite-sample nature and the intervals of significance have an unconditional character.
 Importantly, we do not make any distributional assumptions besides independence and sign-symmetry, both of which are likely to be acceptable for this dataset.
 The analysis via RNSP is unaffected by the likely heterogeneity in the data.